-The SolverFactory is only multi-thread safe after its configured.
+The SolverFactory is only thread-safe after it's configured.
 So the getSolverConfig() method is not thread-safe.
-To configure a SolverFactory dynamically for each user request, build a SolverFactory as base during initialization and clone it with the cloneSolverFactory() method for a user request:
+To configure a SolverFactory dynamically for each user request, build a basic SolverFactory during initialization and clone it with the cloneSolverFactory() method for a user request: